Why ASO is not SEO (but looks like it)

 Definition: Users can rate and review any app they’ve downloaded.
 They can score the app from 0 to 5 stars and are able to write a few sentences on how they liked the app or not.

-Optimization: The overall rating of an app weight a lot in the algorithm in order to determine its ranking.
-Reviews and ratings are considered to be extremely important since they attest the authenticity and the quality of the app.
-Well rated apps will therefore be highly ranked in the app store.
+Optimization: The overall rating of an app weighs a lot in the algorithm in order to determine its ranking.
+Reviews and ratings are considered to be extremely important since they attest to the authenticity and the quality of the app.
+Well-rated apps will therefore be highly ranked in the app store.

 Also, positive reviews increase the conversion rate since users trust other users.
 It is recommended to use push notifications to encourage users to rate apps (after at least 8-10 uses).

 - Link building

 _Definition: _Actual links to an app are actually taken into account on Google Play Store.
 The more websites point out to an app’s page, the higher this app will rank.
 It is not the case for iOS apps, but link building can increase their visibility on the web (as mentioned above).

 _Optimization: _It is recommended to get the maximum publicity on big publications or app reviews websites.
 Here is the Ultimate List of App Review Websites.

 _Definition: _The total number of downloads of an app represents the total number of unique installs of an app.
 This number has a huge influence on the algorithm and on the rankings of an app.

 _Optimization: _The biggest goal of any app publisher is to achieve the highest number of downloads possible.
 It is therefore sometimes preferable to have fewer downloads but more engagement than the opposite.
 It all depends on the business objectives that have been set.
 Optimizing each of the ASO elements mentioned above will certainly increase the app traffic and downloads of any app.